shubhi-arora/SkillAbhiyudaya-Team_4_WebDevelopment-/README.md

 # SkillAbhiyudaya-Team_4_WebDevelopment-
-This repository id made for a FORCE website
+This repository is made for a FORCE website